mayjo-antony-healthdirect/js-symptom-checker-example/README.md

-# SETUP: Building a symptom-checking application with JavaScript ES6
+# SETUP: Building a symptom-checking application with JavaScript ES6 - MA

 Are you looking for a base solution to set up your symptom-checking application with JavaScript?
 See how to do it with Infermedica API.